qaisjp/comm2-report/chapters/30-impl/0005-stack.md

 - Rust can be statically linked and has better performance than Go, but it is slow to write and compile, making it difficult to build and experiment with.
 - C++ has the best performance but is not memory safe or free of undefined behaviour.
 These two properties would make the backend at risk of being vulnerable through memory exploits.
 A lot of developer time would be spent being extra careful to prevent the introduction of security vulnerabilities.
 Compile time is also an issue — "Go is significantly faster to compile over C++" [@GoVsComparison].

-## Database
+### Database

 Storing information in a database allows us to persist data across multiple independent requests.
 We chose to store our data in a PostgreSQL database as:

-- the database for the existing system is stored in PostgreSQL, making migration easier
-- f
+- our data is relational
+- it provides extra useful features such as enumerations and case insensitive pattern matching (the `ilike` operator)
+- the existing system already uses PostgreSQL so it will be easier to migrate to a new database schema than a completely different type of database

 ## Deployment {#sec:deploy}

-// TODO: citations

 Deployment is an important part of creating a web platform — merely building an application is insufficient, it should be easy to deploy locally (for development) as well as to deploy in the production environment.

-To make it easier for contributors to develop, we will use Docker and docker-compose to create a consistent development workspace.

-This has the following advantages:
+To make it easier for contributors to develop, we use Docker to create a consistent development environment for the backend.
+Docker allows us to "easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere" [@WhatDockerWhy].
+This gives us the following advantages:

 - Potential contributors can quickly "spin up" a local instance of the website and can make improvements quickly.
 - A seasoned contributor can spend more time developing, and less time helping new contributors get started.